Annabelhxy/cse15l-lab-reports/lab-report2.md

   }
 ```

 The before code creates a new empty array with the same length as arr, but in the for loop, the rightside of the "=" gives the values to the leftside.
 Thus, in before code, arr becomes empty.
-In after code, arr gives all its elements to newArray, that is, newArray copies every element in arr in reversed order.
+In after code, arr gives all its elements to newArray in reversed order, that is, newArray copies every element in arr in reversed order.
 Therefore, the array returned is not empty and contains all element of the input array in reversed order.

 ## Part 3